ImSwitch/ImSwitch/docs/gui.rst

 ==========================
 We incorporated Napari for visualizing the real-time images from the detectors.
-It works with both point detectors and cameras, and Napari offers good support for displaying multiple channels and possibly one could add plugins as well for data analysis.
+It works with both point detectors and cameras, and Napari offers good support for displaying multiple channels.
+Additionally and one could add plugins for data analysis or visualization tools.
 This module enables the use of multiple cameras and point detectors simultaneously.
+Point detector images are updated on a line-by-line basis during the acquisition.

 .. image:: ./images/data-widget.png
     :width: 400px